truemped/truemped.github.io/content/posts/engineering/cities-of-software.md

 and course, we keep adding more APIs.
 We add more calls to the system in order to get the data we need for the new feature to work.

-Eventually we end up with a call graph so complex, that hardly any single engineer can still understand how all of this actually works.
+Eventually we end up with a call graph so complex that hardly any single engineer can still understand how all of this actually works.
 Suddenly, this one request the user issued, is calling 10, 20, 30 different APIs.
 How do you debug latency issues?
-Evolve the different SLOs over time is a challenge -- they all depend on one another.
+Evolving the different SLOs over time is a challenge -- they all depend on one another.
 And how do you remove this one API in the middle?

 Debugging latency is simple: we add distributed tracing.
 Another vendor, additional technology that provides us a filtered view on what is going on, because the amount of tracing data would explode any cloud storage.
-And those systems are not really cheap as well.
+Those systems are not really cheap as well.
+And you need all teams to implement it.

 Teams negotiate their SLOs and their rate limits.
 Maybe we reach a stable state and everything works.
 But then the next change is around the corner.
 SLOs and